solarwinds/tinygo-lessons/README.md

 	* Flashing basics

 #### lesson1
+Goroutines and UART
+	* goroutines let you do more than one thing at once
+	* TinyGo uses UART for built-in debugging b/c of its ubquity
+	* screen to connect to serial interface

+#### lesson2
 Connecting an external LED to a pin
 	* Breadboards and their rails

-#### lesson2
-UART for debugging messages
-	* TinyGo uses UART for built-in debugging b/c of its ubquity
-	* screen to connect to serial interface

 #### lesson3
 Rotation sensor and more LED